What to see and do in Mendoza: tourism, wine, and nature

 Andesmar bus schedules to Alta Montaña and Potrerillos

-In Potrerillos, in addition to being able to observe the reservoir and the containment dam that forms the lagoon, you can also book various adventure tourism activities.
+In Potrerillos, in addition to admiring the reservoir and the containment dam that forms the lagoon, you can book various adventure tourism activities.

-The most popular activity here is Rafting on the Mendoza RiverIn the months of January and February, due to the melting of the mountain range's snow-capped peaks, the river's volume is usually quite large, while in the following months it tends to decrease.
+The most popular is rafting on the Mendoza River.
+During the months of January and February, due to the melting of the snowy peaks in the mountain range, the river usually has a fairly strong flow; in the following months, the level drops, making the trip more peaceful.

-There are many providers offering rafting, among other activities, circuits ranging from 6 to 12 kilometers along the river.
+There are numerous providers offering rafting and other adventure tours, with trips ranging from 6 to 12 kilometers along the river.

-Some of the ones we asked for quotes were Argentina Rafting, Potrerillos Explorer, Kahuak and Adventure RiverThey also offer transportation from Mendoza City to Potrerillos for an additional fee (if you don't want to go on your own).
+Among those we requested a quote from were Argentina Rafting, Potrerillos Explorer, Kahuak , and Río Aventura., who also offer transportation from Mendoza City to Potrerillos for an additional cost.

 Relax sobre el Río Mendoza